microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 ## `@template`

-You can declare generic functions with the `@template` tag:
+You can declare type parameters with the `@template` tag.
+This lets you make functions, classes, or types that are generic:

 ```js twoslash
 /**